 In the 2015 report, A Blueprint for Creative Schools, Create CA found that in the majority of school districts across the state of California, only 10% to 25% of students were engaging in some form of arts education.
 Due to extreme budget cuts, most schools do not have dedicated, trained arts teachers on staff4.
 This fact is illuminated by MoAD's experience working with local schools.
 Of the nineteen schools served by MoAD in the Classroom (MIC) in the 2018-19 school year, only one had a dedicated art teacher.
-The museum is still collecting data on the post-pandemic state of arts in the schools we serve but in accordance with national
+Due to new mandates from the CA Department of Education the classroom teachers in the other schools are required to incorporate art into their other core subjects in order to use a variety of instructional approaches to make instruction individually and culturally relevant to all students.
+The difficulty of a teacher trying to incorporate the arts into math and English Language Arts is a daunting task, particularly when teachers are not adequately trained to teach the arts.